 3. Cycling My favorite group fitness class has got to be cycling.
 Waaay back before I became a mom, I was a certified spin instructor.
 I had fallen in love with cycling and found pure delight in motivating individuals through my love of music and fitness.
 Cycling is a great way to improve muscle endurance and cardiovascular health.
 Tons of calories can be burned in just one cycling class and it’s a perfect low impact cross training activity for runners.

 6. Kettle bells If I’m short on time and just want to get a little sweat session in between playtime with the kids or cooking dinner, I like to play with my kettle bells.
 Kettle bells are a fantastic way to engage the back, legs and shoulders and build endurance and strength.
+I include them in my functional training workout, which I’ve been learning more about the benefits of from TRX Training, to help my movement throughout the world.
 I find them to be an extremely effective cross training tool for my off running days too.

 What is your favorite indoor workout?